Hudson Commodore: 1949

-For the 1949 model year, the Commodore line was enlarged to include more luxurious Custom models.
+The body styles for 1949 were identical to those of the previous year.
+The Commodore line was enlarged to include more luxurious "Custom" trim models.
+The body styles were identical.

 As a marketing promotion, Hudson had plastic specialists use scaled-down blueprints to develop transparent models of the Commodore Eight sedan to demonstrate and promote the design and construction of the cars.